haraldfianbakken/container-workshop/README.md

-## Containers and DevOps workshop with .Net and Azure
+## Containers and DevOps workshop utilizing dotNet and Azure

 This intended to be a 5 hours+ workshop where the following material will be covered